open-forcefield-group/minimal-mistakes/resources.md

 ## Software

 - [openforcefield](https://github.com/open-forcefield-group/openforcefield): A python toolkit from the Open Forcefield group for the development and use of modern molecular mechanics forcefields based on direct chemical perception and parameterized with rigorous statistical methods.
+This also provides the SMIRNOFF forcefield format.
 - [open-forcefield-tools](https://github.com/open-forcefield-group/open-forcefield-tools): Development space for property calculation and forcefield parameterization tools.
-- [SMARTY](https://github.com/open-forcefield-group/smarty): A simple implementation of how Bayesian atom type sampling using reversible-jump Markov chain Monte Carlo (RJMCMC) over SMARTS types might work.
+- [SMARTY](https://github.com/open-forcefield-group/smarty): A simple prototype implementation Bayesian atom type sampling using reversible-jump Markov chain Monte Carlo (RJMCMC) over SMARTS types.
+This also provides the SMIRKY tool, which samples over SMIRKS patterns for chemical perception of parameter types.

 ## Datasets